 - Harden off cool-weather seedlings started indoors (cauliflower, broccoli, cabbage, lettuce, etc.).

-- Plant starts of broccoli, Brussels sprouts, cabbage, cauliflower, chard, leeks, & lettuce.
+- Transplant seedlings of broccoli, Brussels sprouts, cabbage, cauliflower, chard, leeks, & lettuce.

-- Plant seeds of carrots, endive, lettuce, peas, radishes, spinach, turnips, rutabagas.
+- Direct sow seeds of carrots, endive, lettuce, peas, radishes, spinach, turnips, rutabagas.

-- Use floating row covers to help protect beets, cabbage family & carrots from insects like leaf miners and cabbage maggots.
-(I’ve also found that row covers provide just enough more warmth to allow bigger growth than uncovered vegetables).
+- Protect crops with floating row covers from insects like leaf miners and cabbage maggots (think beets, the cabbage family and carrots).
+(PRO TIP: I've also found that row covers provide just enough more warmth to allow bigger growth than uncovered vegetables).

 - Apply organic fertilizer to cane, bush (blueberries, currants, gooseberries) & trailing berries.

-- Mulch perennial vegetables and fruits like asparagus, rhubarb & strawberries with compost or composted manure.
+- Mulch perennial vegetables and fruits like asparagus, rhubarb & strawberries with compost or composted manure if you didn't get to it in March.

-- Feed fruit trees, apply whatever you feel comfortable with to control maggots, etc.
+- Feed fruit trees, apply whatever you feel comfortable with to control maggots (I prefer to use traps in the trees).

 - Prune & shape spring-blooming shrubs and trees after blossoms fade.